November 17, 2021

 A design/build approach supports you throughout the entirety of the wayfinding project lifecycle – from route mapping and sign design to fabrication and installation.
 When the project is done, your city has an actual wayfinding and placemaking system and not just a plan for one.

 Wayfinding and placemaking projects rarely involve a single stakeholder group.
-Your project will require input and buy-in from a coalition of participants.
+Your project will require input and buy-in from a coalition of participants – from municipal departments like public transportation and parks and recreation to the local business community.
 Engage them early!

 Involving stakeholders early in the timeline creates project continuity and eliminates the need to sell the benefits of wayfinding and placemaking down the road.
 Build a solid group of stakeholders during the initial planning stages of your project in order to eliminate delays and setbacks.